nikbearbrown/NanoLex/Data/NanoLex_3.md

 ##### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to the nanoscopic scale of the containers.

-### Expanded Definition and Usage\nNanocontainers have revolutionized the field of drug delivery by offering solutions to many challenges faced in traditional treatments, such as poor solubility, instability in the bloodstream, and non-specific distribution of drugs.
+### Expanded Definition and Usage:
+Nanocontainers have revolutionized the field of drug delivery by offering solutions to many challenges faced in traditional treatments, such as poor solubility, instability in the bloodstream, and non-specific distribution of drugs.
 By utilizing nanotechnology, these containers can be engineered to improve the therapeutic index of drugs significantly, allowing for lower dosages that are more effective and less toxic.
 In cancer therapy, for instance, nanocontainers can be designed to selectively target tumor cells, sparing healthy cells and reducing the side effects typically associated with chemotherapy.